OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 title: Contracts Architecture
 ---

-ZeppelinOS's features such as upgrades, EVM package linking, and vouching, can all be used through the `zos` CLI without extra contracts.
-However, some additional smart contracts get into play when you want to publish your EVM package for others to reuse, calling:
+ZeppelinOS's features such as upgrades, EVM package linking, and vouching, can all be used through the `zos` CLI with only one extra contract; The [ProxyAdmin](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/lib/contracts/upgradeability/ProxyAdmin.sol) contract.
+ZeppelinOS uses this contract in order to avoid confusion around the [transparent proxy pattern](https://docs.zeppelinos.org/docs/pattern.html#transparent-proxies-and-function-clashes).
+This contract acts as a central admin for all proxies on your behalf, making their management as simple as possible, while retaining the highest safety standards.

+However, some additional smart contracts come into play when you want to publish your EVM package for others to reuse.
+Publishing is achieved by calling the command:

 ```console
 zos publish
 ```

-When publishing, your ZeppelinOS project will be backed by a set of smart contracts whose source can be found in [zos/packages/lib/contracts/application](https://github.com/zeppelinos/zos/tree/master/packages/lib/contracts/application).
+The source code of the contracts involved with a published EVM package can be found in [zos/packages/lib/contracts/application](https://github.com/zeppelinos/zos/tree/master/packages/lib/contracts/application).
 In the following sections, we describe the general architecture of a ZeppelinOS published EVM package.

 ## [App.sol](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/lib/contracts/application/App.sol)